aionescu/oplang/README.md

 ## Compiler Internals

 The compiler works by translating `OpLang` code into C, then calling the system's C compiler (via `cc`).
-Before the conversion to C, a series of optimizations are performed, which are described below.

 ### Optimizations

-The compiler performs a series of optimizations on OpLang source code.
+The compiler performs a series of optimizations on OpLang source code:

-Here's a list of the performed optimizations:

 #### Instruction Merging